FAQ for upload limits

 With shared notebooks, upload data is counted toward the notebook owner's monthly upload limit.
 Keep in mind, however, that note size limits are still determined by each individual note creator's account.

-- If a Premium subscriber shares a notebook with someone with a Basic account, all notes created or edited in that notebook count toward the Premium subscriber's upload limit.
-However, the person with Evernote Basic can only create notes up to 25 MB in size while the Premium subscriber can create notes up to 200 MB in size.
+- If an Evernote Personal subscriber shares a notebook with someone with a Free account, all notes created or edited in that notebook count toward the Personal subscriber's upload limit.
+However, the person with Evernote Free can only create notes up to 25 MB in size while the Personal subscriber can create notes up to 200 MB in size.

 - upload quota